jeremybytes/sdd-2023/01-dotnet-cli/DemoWalkthrough.md

 PS C:\dotnetCLI\person-api-tests>
 ```

-If we type "dotnet new list", we can see several unit test project options in the list.
+"dotnet new list" allows us to add a "tag" filter so that we can see only certain projects.
+Here are the unit test project options.

 ```
-PS C:\dotnetCLI\person-api> dotnet new list
-These templates matched your input:
+PS C:\dotnetCLI\person-api> dotnet new list --tag "Test" These templates matched your input:

 Template Name            Short Name    Tags